 I’ve talked briefly about jet ski hours in my post on what to look for in a used jet ski.
-This topic is so vast I feel jet ski hours deserve there own post.
+This topic is so vast, I feel jet ski hours deserve their own post.

 So let’s cover all questions like…

 - What are too many hours for a jet ski?